pulumi/pulumi-hugo/themes/default/content/challenge/ai-architecture.md

 - Cloud accounts
 - OpenAI API Key

-### Challenge
+### An Example of Doing the Challenge

 #### Step 1.
 Go to Pulumi AI Website

 There are two ways to complete this challenge: using the Pulumi AI website or the CLI.
-We will be using the Pulumi AI website to generate a Pulumi program and then the Pulumi CLI to run the program for this example.
-If you plan to use the CLI, you will need to export your AWS and OpenAI credentials.
+For this example of doing the challenge, we will be using the Pulumi AI website to generate a Pulumi program, and then using the Pulumi CLI to run the generated program.
+If you plan to use the CLI, though, you will need to export your cloud provider (we'll use AWS in this example) and OpenAI credentials.
 To access your OpenAI credentials, go to [__API Keys__ tab](https://platform.openai.com/account/api-keys) in the OpenAI platform console.
 Then click `Create new secret key` .

 ```shell
 export AWS_ACCESS_KEY_ID=<YOUR_ACCESS_KEY_ID>